Kentucky's new LGBTQ law ignites protests

 Republican lawmakers in Kentucky voted on Wednesday to override the governor's veto of a bill Democrats in the state have called the "most extreme anti-LGBTQ bill in America".

-Republicans say the new law, which includes a ban on gender-affirming care for those under 18, is meant to protect minors.
+Republicans say the new law, which includes a ban on transgender medical treatment for those under 18, is meant to protect minors.

-Passionate protests erupted at the statehouse; 19 people were arrested.
+Protests erupted at the statehouse and 19 people were arrested.

-The law follows wider US legislative efforts targeting the trans community.
+It follows wider US legislative efforts relating to the trans community.

 Hundreds of LGBTQ rights supporters gathered outside the statehouse in Frankfort, Kentucky, according to local media.
 Inside, loud chants emerged from locked-armed protestors, some of whom were later handcuffed and arrested on criminal trespassing charges after being warned.